-As shown, most of the land rezoned out of the A1 district recently was changed to another agricultural district; A2 or A3.
-These two districts permit the construction of a single-family residence, and have minimum lot sizes of 10 acres and 3 acres, respectively.
-It is apparent that these zoning changes were granted to allow residential development for non-farming households.
-Approximately 21% of all the land rezoned out of A1 from 1986 to 2004 became the Rural Residential district, which has a minimum lot size of only 40,000 square feet, and should only be allowed in areas planned for residential development, near existing residential development.
-Though commercial and industrial land uses bring in the larger tax revenue, very little land in the Town of Turtle has been converted to these uses recently.
+As shown, most of the land rezoned out of the A1 district recently was changed to another agricultural district; A2, A3, or A4.
+These first two districts permit the construction of a single-family residence, and have minimum lot sizes of 10 acres and 1 acre, respectively.
+It is apparent that the zoning changes to A3 were granted to allow residential development for non-farming households.
+However, La Prairie is unique in that the Town requires that only households engaged in agriculture can build new residences in the A2 district.
+The A4 district is a hybrid of the A1 district that allows residential development if a deed restriction is completed for the first residential structure and 100 acres for the second.
+There have been no rezonings to residential or commercial districts, which is rare in the County.

-Managing Agricultural Resources
+3.5 Managing Agricultural Resources